dimagi/ucr-ui/README.md

 ## Project Roadmap

 1. Get to high confidence that all important UCR elements can be represented as JSON Schemas and edited by JSON Editor.
+   Filters are complete.
 Indicators and expressions currently have high confidence.
-Getting filters working is current top priority next.
+So this is close, if not done.
 2. Explore options for integrating the editing UIs into CommCare HQ.
 3. Explore the dynamic creation of the individual schemas from CommCare HQ's Python code, so that they can be kept in sync.